-Medications can help.
-Some medications ease cravings, others make alcohol less rewarding, and others lessen psychological distress that leads to drinking.
+Some medications ease cravings and protracted withdrawal symptoms, others make alcohol less rewarding, and others lessen psychological distress that leads to drinking.

 Experts say medications could help to defer drinking during times of high relapse risk.
-But some people could use them every day to avoid real risks they weren’t aware of when they woke up this morning.
+But some people could use them every day to foster their recovery.

 Acamprosate (Brand Name: Campral)

-The U.S. Food and Drug Administration (FDA) approved acamprosate as an AUD treatment.
-While chemists aren’t exactly sure how it works, the medication seems to interact with the brain’s reward pathway.
+The U.S. Food and Drug Administration (FDA) approved acamprosate (Campral) as an AUD treatment.
+While experts aren’t exactly sure how it works, the medication seems to interact with the brain’s reward pathway.

-Alcohol becomes less interesting and intoxicating when someone is taking acamprosate.
+Alcohol becomes less rewarding and intoxicating when someone is taking acamprosate.
 If someone slips into drinking while taking it, they might not progress into a full-blown relapse.
+Campral also reduces cravings and seems to rebalance neurotransmitter levels in the brain.

 Disulfiram (Brand Name: Antabuse)